Joshua-z-Luo/myCraft/README.md

 - Added a crosshair to represent the center of the screen and the player cursor.

 ## Breaking and Placing Blocks
-- Ray tracing was improved upon from the previous patch, player can now place and break blocks using mouse left click and right click.
+- Improved upon from the previous patch, player can now place and break blocks via ray casting using mouse left click and right.
 - Breaking a block adds it to your invetory.
 - To place a block, the player must select a block from their inventory by clicking on a non-empty slot in the inventory interface.
 - The selected block is displayed in the bottom right of the players HUD.